dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

 ### **4.7.
 Non-Functional Requirements Design**

 1. [**Product Database Size**](#nfr1)
-   - **Validation:** The app will maintain a large product catalog by integrating the Open Food Facts MongoDB dump for initial population and querying their API for updates.
+   - **Validation:** The app will maintain a large product catalog by integrating the Open Food Facts MongoDB dump for initial population and querying the OpenFoodFacts API for updates.
 Testing will verify that at least 100,000 products fit the criteria and have all required eco-scores and sustainability information.
 2. [**Product Information Response Time**](#nfr2)
    - **Validation:** The backend will use MongoDB indexing to speed up database retrievals and optimize product queries for recommendations.
 Testing will measure the time taken to retrieve and display product details after scanning, ensuring responses are consistently delivered within five seconds under normal network conditions.